d-stephenson/d-stephenson.github.io/_posts/2020-07-29-journal-two-sec602.md

 Windows Defender is a built-in antivirus package, initially as part of Windows 8 and continuing to Windows 10.
 The package was known in Windows 7 as Microsoft Security Essentials which was not built-in at the time, but instead offered as a separate download.

-<i>Reference:</i> What's the best Antivirus for Windows 10?, https://www.howtogeek.com/225385/what%E2%80%99s-the-best-antivirus-for-windows-10-is-windows-defender-good-enough/
+<i>Reference:</i> What's the best Antivirus for Windows 10?, https://www.howtogeek.com/225385/what%E2%80%99s-the-best-antivirus-for-windows-10-is-windows-defender-good-enough/<br>

 Studies have shown that Windows Defender is comparable to the paid solutions offered by competitors.

 In the past it was commonplace for organisations to pay for antivirus and anti-malware solutions simply due to the lack of quality free alternatives in addition to Microsoft not offering a service that provided sufficient protection.

 Windows Defender and its competition have been tested by two separate testing houses, AV-comparatives, and AV-test.
-The outcome from both tests was extremely positive for Defender, coming out amongst the top products.
+The outcome from both tests was extremely positive for Defender, coming out amongst the top products.<br>

-<i>Reference:</i> Why you can stop paying for antivirus software, https://www.pcworld.com/article/3434097/why-you-can-stop-paying-for-antivirus-software.html
+<i>Reference:</i> Why you can stop paying for antivirus software, https://www.pcworld.com/article/3434097/why-you-can-stop-paying-for-antivirus-software.html<br>

 Windows Defender takes a proactive approach to protecting a Windows 10 machine by running in the background, offering real-time protection.
 The operation of Defender means there are reasons a user may want to make exclusions to the scanning process including:

 - Excluding files from being scanned to improve overall performance for tasks such as virtual machines or compiling code
-- Assist with false positives, this can prevent Defender identifying legitimate files as malware
+- Assist with false positives, this can prevent Defender identifying legitimate files as malware<br>

 It is important that users recognise that any excluded files will not be scanned by Defender.
 Consideration should be made to any potential risk before making any exclusions.

-<i>Reference:</i> How to Add Exclusions in Windows Defender on Windows 10, https://www.howtogeek.com/671233/how-to-add-exclusions-in-windows-defender-on-windows-10/
+<i>Reference:</i> How to Add Exclusions in Windows Defender on Windows 10, https://www.howtogeek.com/671233/how-to-add-exclusions-in-windows-defender-on-windows-10/<br>

 There are alternative actions that can be implemented on a machine that can continue to offer protection to these files or folders after they have been excluded by Defender, including: